paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2017-06-30-patterns_day.md

     Finally, I want to talk about when systems fail us.
 - image: /images/2017/06/patterns_day/33.jpg
   notes: |
     With local authorities facing housing shortages after the Second World War, many of Le Corbusier’s ideas caught the imagination of town planners.
-They looked to high-density building types, be they tower blocks, or ‘streets in the sky’; sprawling estates in which homes could be accessed via raised decks.
+They looked to high-density building types, be they tower blocks, or *streets in the sky*; sprawling estates in which homes could be accessed via raised decks.

     The motivation behind these building projects was well intentioned; modern buildings would be a drastic improvement over the squalid slums they replaced.